 Decreased trucking capacity

-The main impact of the ELD mandate is that motor carriers now cannot fib about hours of service or miles driven.
-That adds up to diminished trucking capacity, added costs and increased pressure on carriers’ administrative capabilities as they reconfigure shipping lanes and search for staffing solutions.
+The main impact of the ELD mandate is that motor carriers cannot fib about hours of service or miles driven.
+That adds up to diminished trucking capacity and added costs.
+It also puts pressure on carriers’ administrative capabilities as they reconfigure shipping lanes and search for staffing solutions.

 Trips take longer